NickChlanda/Finding-Eigenpairs-of-Interest/README.md

 Furthermore, if you are interested in Ginkgo, this is a great way to see how to implement various things.

-This repository is intended to be material for paper : (paper goes here).
+This repository is intended to be material for paper :  .
 If you find this prior to paper submission, please email me at nchlandaATbrynmawr.edu

  # What problem this solves